SagarYadav17/Login-System-in-Django/README.md

 # Login-System-in-Django
-Simple register and login system in django from the [video](https://www.youtube.com/watch?v=tUqUdu0Sjyc) of Dennis Ivy's
+Simple register and login system in django

+## Features

+* Login with GitHub
+* Login with Facebook (required https doesn't work on local host)
+* Login with Twitter
+* Login with Google (it's tricky tho)
+* Forget Password

 ## Usage